pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 and make progress.
 -->

 * Replace the device manager API.
+For resources that fit into its model of a single, linear quantity it is a good solution.
+Other resources should use dynamic resource allocation.
 Both are expected to co-exist, with vendors choosing the API that better suits their needs on a case-by-case basis.
 Because the new API is going to be implemented independently of the existing device manager, there's little risk of breaking stable APIs.